annotations.precomputed#

 • For ellipsoid annotations, provide [‘x’, ‘y’, ‘z’, ‘rx’, ‘ry’, ‘rz’] for the center point and radii.

 • For polyline annotations, do not provide x/y/z columns here.
 Instead, provide them in the polyline_points argument.
-If your polyline annotations have no properties or relationships, you may set df to None and pass only polyline_points.

 You may also provide additional columns to use as annotation properties, in which case their column names should be listed in the ‘properties’ argument.
 (See below.)